nicolemichaelis/nicoletells/src/pages/talks/index.md

   - timelineDate: 2021-12-01T12:28:08.752Z
     timelineTitle: Technigo Bootcamp
     timelineType: Talk
-    timelineBody: What is UX Writing and UX Design for Developers
+    timelineBody: What is UX writing and UX design for developers
+  - timelineDate: 2022-01-18T08:06:02.558Z
+    timelineTitle: Content Strategy Insights Podcast
+    timelineType: Talk
+    timelineBody: Content design for design systems
 ---
+I love giving talks and workshops!
+I've trained in facilitation and workshop design at Hyper Island.
 This is a selection of talks and workshops I’ve given.
 Please contact me for a full list and more details on specific sessions.

-I also host the Content Rookie podcast and teach the Content Marketing course at Berghs School of Communication.
-I regularly am a guest on industry podcasts as well, such as X and Y.